-As Tyndale worked in Antwerp, Belgium, the agents of King Henry VIII and other opponents were scouring Europe, hoping to find and capture him.
+As Tyndale worked in Antwerp, the agents of King Henry VIII and other opponents were scouring Europe, hoping to find and capture him.
 Tyndale was betrayed by a fellow Englishman, kidnapped and arrested on May 21, 1535.
-He was incarcerated in a Belgian fortress and eventually brought to trial for heresy and found guilty.
+He was imprisoned in a Belgian fortress and eventually brought to trial for heresy and found guilty.
 The verdict condemning him to death came in August 1536.
 On October 6 of the same year he was executed at Vilvorde, Belgium.

 Tyndale’s final prayer, “Lord, open the King of England’s eyes,” is said to have been directed to English King Henry VIII (1491-1547).
 His prayer was a hope that the king would allow copies of the Bible in English to be circulated.
 Tyndale’s prayer had already been answered.
 An English version of the Bible that drew on his translation work was in circulation before his death.
 Three years after Tyndale’s death, Henry required every English parish church to make a copy of the English Bible available to parishioners.

-In the United States National Bible Week is celebrated each year from Sunday to Sunday of Thanksgiving week.5 This is a timely opportunity to recall the struggles of individuals such as Wycliffe and Tyndale who suffered grave injustices to help make the Bible available to people in the English language and to reform the Church.
+In the United States, National Bible Week is celebrated each year from Sunday to Sunday of Thanksgiving week.5 This is a timely opportunity to recall the struggles of individuals such as Wycliffe and Tyndale, who suffered grave injustices to help make the Bible available to people in the English language and to reform the church.
 It is also an appropriate time to remember that many people around the world do not yet have a Bible in their own language.

 2 David Ewert, A General Introduction to the Bible, page 184.